Case Study: How a Payroll System Update Can Pay Back in Dividends

-Benefits of Automated Payroll for Small BusinessesThe American Payroll Association (APA) estimates that automation reduces payroll processing costs by as much as 80 percent, much of that from reducing errors in invoices and paychecks.
+Benefits of and Automated System for Small BusinessesThe American Payroll Association (APA) estimates that automation reduces payroll processing costs by as much as 80 percent, much of that from reducing errors in invoices and paychecks.
 Traditionally, on a weekly or bi-weekly basis, business owners or their accountants pour over spreadsheets, making calculations, filling out government forms, and cut checks for various taxes and payments and then often deposit those payments into various accounts.

 “Upgrading to more sophisticated payroll automation impacts the time spent on internal payroll processes and compliance, and it has been shown to pay for itself when you begin to evaluate and factor in all of its associated benefits,” says Jessica Stimmel, K·Coe’s TalentPro consultant.